CastielWong/MVP/Python/Concept/import.md

 The environment variable __PYTHONHOME__ overrides the path configuration in `sys`. ”Fatal Python error“ with the list of path configuration would be returned if __PYTHONHOME__ is invalid and `python` is run.

 ### Deconstruction
-Run `python -S` to skip "site.py" initialization, which `sys.site` would show the location of standard library.
+Run `python -S` to skip "site.py" initialization, which `site` would show the location of standard library.
 Be aware of that `exit()` is a function came from module `_sitebuiltins`, which means `exit()` wouldn't work and "Ctrl + D" is needed to shut down the Python interpreter.

 `sys.prefix` specifies base location of Python installation `sys.exec_prefix` is location of compiled binaries by C.